mhridhay/AmazonPhoneReviewUserOpinion/README.md

 # AmazonPhoneReviewUserOpinion

-Apply topic modeling and sentiment analysis to identify the major concerns of mobile phone customers using approximately 68,000 reviews and 720 products over 10 brands shared as reviews and ratings on Amazon.
+Apply **topic modeling** and **sentiment analysis** to identify the major concerns of mobile phone customers using approximately 68,000 reviews and 720 products over 10 brands shared as reviews and ratings on Amazon.
+Additionally, build predictive models to be able to predictmulticlass  ratings.

 Methods for topic modeling:
-  1. Latent Dirichlet Allocation
+  1. Latent Dirichlet Allocation (gensim library)
   2. Non-Matrix Factorization methods

 Sentiment analysis tools: